end-of-game/cloudunit/SERVER-GUIDE.md

 ### Shinken

 Our PaaS is monitored using [Shinken](http://www.shinken-monitoring.org/).
-Beacuse it contributes to the stability of our platform, we strongly recommend you to install it as well.
+Because it contributes to the stability of our platform, we strongly recommend you to install it as well.

 * *On the server*, create a user called `shinken` and add it to the sudo group:
 ```